Stadiums of AFC Ajax: 1907–1934: Het Houten Stadion

 The first actual stadium the team played in was built out of necessity by honorary club member Daan Roodenburgh.
 Due to city planning, and housing development occurring on the club's field of choice in Amsterdam-Noord, two available pitches had been located on the Middenweg in Watergraafsmeer, Amsterdam-Oost.
 Situated on the polder, the new location offered a location much closer to the city center.
-Initially without stands, dressing rooms or running Water, amenities were provided from the Café Brokelmann across the Street.
+Initially without stands, dressing rooms or running water, amenities were provided from the Café Brokelmann across the street.

-The first grand stands were built in 1911, when Ajax hired architect and famed Ajax supporter Daan Roodenburgh to design the first stands.
-Offering covered seating along the long side of the pitch at first, as well as standing options behind the goal line.
-Het Houten Stadion as the Stadium was known was expanded in 1916 to include additional standing and seating options surrounding the pitch.
-Despite the expansion, the Stadium was still deemed to small with a recorded 15.000 attendees registered on 11 November 1934 during the final match against Feyenoord.
+In 1911, Ajax hired architect and famed Ajax supporter Daan Roodenburgh to design and build the first stands which offered covered seating along the long side of the pitch at first, as well as standing options behind the goal line.
+"Het Houten Stadion", as the stadium was known as, was expanded in 1916 to include additional standing and seating options surrounding the pitch.
+Despite the expansion, the stadium was still deemed too small with a recorded 15,000 attendees registered on 11 November 1934 during the final match against Feyenoord.
 People were said to have been falling over the railings, making it impossible for either team to take corners during the match.